All Products

 • View scheduling configurations and recurring tasks

-After you submit the form, the system automatically creates a workflow for the scheduled knowledge base update in DataWorks DataStudio and publishes it as a recurring task in DataWorks Operation Center.
+After submitting the form, the system automatically creates a workflow for the scheduled knowledge base update in DataWorks DataStudio and publishes it as a recurring task in DataWorks Operation Center.
 Recurring tasks currently take effect on a T+1 basis.
-The DataWorks recurring task updates the knowledge base at the time you configured.
-You can view the scheduling configuration and recurring tasks on the scheduling configuration page of the knowledge base.
+DataWorks recurring tasks update the knowledge base at the configured time.
+View the scheduling configuration and recurring tasks on the knowledge base scheduling configuration page.

 image